ReactiveBayes/GraphPPL.jl/docs/src/custom_backend.md

 ## Default backend

-For interactive purposes (plotting or testing) `GraphPPL` implements a `DefaultBackend`, but the `@model` macro by itself is not exported by default.
+For interactive purposes (plotting or testing) `GraphPPL` implements a `DefaultBackend`, which properly handles objects from `Distributions.jl`.
+The `@model` macro by itself is not exported by default.
 To use it explicitly simply call:

 ```@example import-model-macro
 import GraphPPL: @model